 In today's modern world we experience levels of wealth and comfort that our ancestors could only image.
 Yet, this same society that has generated more entertainment, food, and income for the world has made chronic disease and poor physical fitness common place in just about every modern culture on the globe.

-Our culture is rapidly trying to normalize weakness, obesity, heart disease, and cancer as something that is just a part of normal life and aging.
+Our culture is rapidly trying to normalize weakness, obesity, and chronic disease as something that is just a part of normal life and aging.
 Even America's most popular magazines glorify obesity as beautiful, without any recognition of the dangers and societal health care costs associated with of the obesity epidemic.

 However, a look at the lifestyles of our ancestors and hunter-gather societies still in existence today (e.g., the Hadza in Tansania), prove that living a more ancestral lifestyle is the key to reversing this trend and achieving robust health.